mksspace/powerplant-coding-challenge/README.md

 ## how to build and launch the API

-Simply go the directory containing the csproj and then this line in Command Prompt:
+Simply go the directory containing the csproj ("Powerplant-coding-challenge/Powerplant-coding-challenge.csproj") and then launch the app using this line in Command Prompt:

 ```bash
 dotnet run powerplant-coding-challenge.csproj
 ```